 If your home is close to the freeway, you could be putting your health in jeopardy.

 The Los Angeles freeway system was designed to get you where you need to go fast (well, more likely in tons of traffic).
-But it also has had unintended consequences for the health of people who live near the busy roads — especially children, who can suffer lifelong consequences as a result.
+But it also has had unintended consequences for the health of people who live near the busy roads — especially children, who can have lifelong consequences as a result.

 The health risks of air pollution